erickmerchant/handcraft/README.md

 #### definition.connected(callback)

-The callback is called in the custom element's `connectedCallback`.
+The callback is run in the custom element's `connectedCallback`.

 #### definition.disconnected(callback)

-The callback is called in the custom element's `disconnectedCallback`.
+The callback is run in the custom element's `disconnectedCallback`.

 ### _element/*.js_